Secondary Standardized Testing Guide

 Your SAT Score Report Explained – SAT Suite | College Board The Student Score Reports Portal.
 The student score reports portal will list all your available SAT Suite of Assessments score reports.
 The entry for each score report will show the total score and section scores you received for that test.satsuite.collegeboard.org

-HLS strongly encourages juniors to begin their testing season in the late fall and early winter.
-Juniors should continue to register for official standardized tests ideally up until the start of senior year.
-Though some students elect to continue their testing into senior year.
+HLS strongly encourages juniors to begin their testing season in the late fall or early winter.
+Juniors should continue to register for official standardized tests ideally up into the start (through fall) of senior year.

 HLS student works in Traditional Logic workbook

-TIP!
-Unless a college you are interested in specifies taking the writing component of the ACT, we do not advise taking the writing portion of this test.
-If you would like to see which colleges are concerned with this or if you are on the fence about whether to take the writing portion read this. https://www.applerouth.com/blog/2020/09/11/should-you-take-the-satact-essay-or-subject-tests/
+TIP #2!
+Unless a college you are interested in specifies taking the writing component of the ACT, we do not advise it.
+If you would like to see which colleges are concerned with this or if you are on the fence about whether to take the writing portion read this

 Click on the links below to view and register for upcoming SAT and ACT test dates!